GaryLeeONE/f1quickstart/main.md

 I feel like one good thing about F1 is that there are not that many people in the paddock that we need to memorize.
 Additionally, only about 10 drivers are really the main characters, so it's quite easy to develop a strong attachment with every one of them.
 Here I'll introduce these main characters.
 For the other ones that are not in the spotlight or that I simply don't know much about, I condensed all of them into one section at the end.

+Note: the number behind each driver's name is their car number.

 ### Lewis Hamilton (#44)

 <img src="./pics/hamilton.jpg" width="30%" height="30%">